apache/shardingsphere/docs/blog/content/material/solution.en.md

 ### Guide

-Compared with the gradual maturity of data sharding, distributed transaction that combine performance, transparency, automation, strong consistency, and can be applied to various application scenarios, the solutions those are applicable to all of them are very rare.
+Compared with the gradual maturity of data sharding, distributed transaction that combine performance, transparency, automation, strong consistency, and can be applied to various application scenarios, the solutions are applicable to all of them are very rare.
 Based on the performance bottlenecks of distributed transactions submitted in two (three) phases and the business transformation of flexible transactions, distributed transactions are still a headache for architects.

 At the beginning of 2019, Apache ShardingSphere (Incubating) provided a rigid and flexible integrated distributed transaction solution.
 If your application system is being troubled by this aspect, why not pour a cup of coffee and spend ten minutes reading this article, maybe you will gain something?